johnrjj/react-measure-text-worker/README.md

 Require ability to dynamically measure text for width, height, and other style attributes off-thread without interacting with DOM.

-### Ideas
+### Concepts

-Three main ideas:
+Three main concepts:

 1. WebWorker work is done off the main UI thread.
 2. With the introduction of [OffscreenCanvas](https://developer.mozilla.org/en-US/docs/Web/API/OffscreenCanvas) in Chrome 69, we can now perform Canvas work in a WebWorker.
 3. Inside a Canvas, you can do some powerful calculations on styles and positioning.

-Let's combine these three ideas in the context of an application that does significant DOM or Canvas measuring.
-We can move the expensive calculations off the main thread by performing the same calculations inside a Canvas on a separate thread.
-This will allow the main thread (read: UI thread) to free up resources, and allow the main thread to run smoothly and maintain the required 60fps.
+Let's combine these three concepts in the context of an application that does significant DOM or Canvas measuring.
+We can move these expensive calculations off the main thread by performing the same calculations inside a Canvas on a separate thread via a WebWorker.
+This will allow the main thread (UI thread) to free up resources, and allow the main thread to run smoothly and maintain a desired 60fps.

 More details on OffscreenCanvas with WebWorkers can be found [here](https://developers.google.com/web/updates/2018/08/offscreen-canvas)